Well…Today I can kind of relate. I am the proud, covered in blood but adoring writer of an ugly manuscript.

 So how did I do it?

 It’s a lesson in self-control because my hands and inner editor itched to go back and fix and other than my misspellings (because I can’t stand knowingly having typos), I just controlled myself.
-I got to know my characters better and though, we still have about 27,000 woYeah I wrote that and got this certificate!rds to go, to a first draft, and months before we sleep but, I’m smiling and happy.
+I got to know my characters better and though, we still have about 27,000 words to go, to a first draft, and months before we sleep but, I’m smiling and happy.

 How’s your NaNoWriMo experience going?
 If you didn’t do it, can you share why?
 What do you find most challenging?